dbochicchio/reactor-mqtt-contrib/README.md

 # How to update

-Just replace the files using the same mechanism introduced for installation and restart Reactor.
+Just replace the files you're previously downloaded using the same mechanism introduced for installation, and restart Reactor.

 # Templates